scollier/SATraining/SATrainingEndToEnd.md

 ip a
 ```

 * The docker and flannel network interfaces must match otherwise docker will fail to start.
 If Docker fails to load, or the flannel IP is not set correctly, reboot the system.
+It is also possible to stop docker, delete the docker0 network interface, and then restart docker after flannel has started.
+But rebooting is easier.

 Now that master is configured, lets configure the other nodes called "minions" (minion{1,2}).